totaldebug/pyarr/sphinx-docs/contributing.rst

 Testing
 =======

-Tests can be run with the following command: ``nox -s test``.
-This command will check code style and typing compliance and will then execute ``tests``
+Tests can be run with the following command: ``nox -s docker_test``.
+This command will check code style and typing compliance and will then execute all required``tests``

+If you are adding a new method to the library, a test must be added as well.
+This test should be against the live API, if a mock is required then reason for this should be added to the PR notes.

 **********************
 Updating Documentation